Writing Tip: Keep It Tight

 Trim Redundancies

 Identify and remove repetitive phrases, unnecessary adjectives, or redundant expressions.
-Each word should contribute to the overall meaning, cutting out anything superfluous.
+Each word should contribute to the overall meaning.

 Example: "The soft moonlight illuminated the dark night with its glow." → "Moonlight illuminated the night."